hercychang/prep-step-1/part5-methods/method_definition.md

 You've learned that methods are the "verbs" of Ruby.
 More specifically, a method is a group of expressions that returns a value.
 A method organizes code into a **subroutine**, a set of instructions that performs a specific operation.
-We can imagine `lcm` defined somewhere in Ruby's source code, perhaps as a sequence of expressions employing basic arithmetic methods, such as the modulo and multiplication operators.

-**Method definition** assigns a subroutine to a name that can be invoked.
-Soon you'll be able to define your own version of `lcm`.
-But how does one define a method in Ruby?
+**Method definition** assigns a subroutine to a name that can be invoked later.
+So how do you define a method in Ruby?
 Let's define a method called `add_two_numbers` that, well, adds two numbers: